mariasun-pr/Proyecto/README.md

 SDRDPy is an application designed for graphically visualizing knowledge obtained through supervised descriptive rule algorithms.

+## Requirements
+The required version of Windows is 10 or later, and it is only for 64-bit devices.
+It is a lightweight tool, so a powerful RAM and CPU are **not** necessary.

 ## Installation Manual
 To learn how to install the application, click [here](Manuals/Installation_Manual.md).